 There are three stages of the yarn making process commonly carried out by people in the Sikka Regency:

-- Squeezing the core-less cotton seeds with a tool called NgeungTebong or Keho (local language) and rotate to right so that the cotton is soft and easy to clean.
+- Squeezing the core-less cotton seeds with a tool called NgeungTebong or Keho (local language) and rotating to the right so that the cotton is soft and easy to clean.